 Cancer is a leading cause of death in dogs, accounting for nearly half of all deaths in older dogs.
 While there are many types of cancer that can affect dogs, the most common include lymphoma, mast cell tumors, and osteosarcoma.

-Early detection and treatment of canine cancer is essential for a successful outcome.
+Early detection and treatment of cancer is essential for the best outcome.
 Regular check-ups with your veterinarian are important to monitor your dog’s health, as well as to detect any signs of cancer early.

 Symptoms of Canine Cancer

-Symptoms of canine cancer can vary depending on the type and location of the tumor.
+Symptoms of cancer can vary depending on the type and location of their tumor.
 Common signs to look out for include:

 - Lumps or bumps on their skin